PaulKinlan/paul.kinlan.me/content/en/2010-08-08-dom-treewalker.markdown

 <a href="http://html5samples.appspot.com/treewalker.html">A live example is on my sample site</a>

 The theory is, that User-Agents can optimize the access to the DOM better than you can recursively descend through the DOM.
 So, where would I use this?
 The first thing that springs to mind is that it is ideal for Chrome extensions.
-Many Chrome extensions traverse the DOM looking for pieces of text, or particular patterns inside nodes that aren&rsquo;t available via CSS Selectors.
+Many Chrome extensions traverse the DOM looking for pieces of text, or particular patterns inside nodes that aren't available via CSS Selectors.

 More information can be found on <a href="https://developer.mozilla.org/en/DOM/document.createTreeWalker">Mozilla's Developer site</a>